 Intune vs. SCCM: How to Choose For Your Organization

 Should an organization invest in both solutions?
-That depends on the business requirements, range of devices, compliance mandates, and device management strategy.
+That depends on the operational requirements, range of devices, compliance mandates, and device management strategy.

 Hypershift’s experience deploying premises solutions and approach to device management, optimizing, and managing Intune and SCCM instances align well with assisting clients with this critical decision.